ctkelley/SIAMFANLEquations.jl/README.md

 (Kel03) C. T. Kelley, [***Solving Nonlinear Equations with Newton's Method***](https://my.siam.org/Store/Product/viewproduct/?ProductId=841) , Fundamentals of Algorithms 1, SIAM 2003

-describe the Newton and Broyden algorithms.
+describe the classic Newton and Newton-Krylov algorithms.
 Kel95 has the theory.
 This project is a sequal to Kel03.
 Kel03 is Matlab-centric and will remain in print.

 A recent Acta Numerica paper has everything